hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     Supported for the `Hds::Table` component.
   </C.Property>
   <C.Property @name="onSort" @type="function">
-    Automatically applied to sortable table headers, `onSort` is the callback function that is invoked when one of the sortable table headers is clicked (or has a keyboard interaction performed).
+    Callback function that is invoked when one of the sortable table headers is clicked (or has a keyboard interaction performed).
 The function receives the values of `sortBy` and `sortOrder` as arguments.
   </C.Property>
 </Doc::ComponentApi>